-As mentioned in note 9, den Dikken 2015 proposes that Hungarian possessor inflection is not actually agreement but a clitic (see also den Dikken 1999, Bartos 1999, Kiss 2002 on the crucial facts).
+As mentioned in note 7, den Dikken 2015 proposes that Hungarian possessor inflection is not actually agreement but a clitic (see also den Dikken 1999, Bartos 1999, Kiss 2002 on the crucial facts).
 In alienable possession constructions like (34)a, this clitic consists of morphology for first (or second) person.
 While the lexical possessor in (34)d is incompatible with 3PL inflection, see den Dikken for arguments that the ja morpheme in such cases is essentially an object clitic to which the person-case constraint applies, ruling out its occurrence in first and second person.

 Whether Hungarian possessive constructions involve agreement or cliticization, the phenomena pattern with those of possessor agreement languages like Turkish in that no overt "subject" argument occupies Spec, nP.
 The principal difference arises in FP, depending on whether the lexical possessor adjoins to it or raises via internal Merge, and accordingly how labeling proceeds at this point.
-See Preminger 2015 for a phi-probing approach to clitic doubling, and Oseki 2014 for a proposal that some adjuncts enter into Feature-Sharing relations and trigger labeling, while others must be immediately spelled out.
+See Oseki 2014 for a proposal that some adjuncts enter into Feature-Sharing relations and trigger labeling, while others must be immediately spelled out.
 I leave it to future research on Hungarian to confirm whether the lexical possessor doubles a raised clitic or values agreement, and hence what mechanics is appropriate.